krakend/krakend-documentation/configuration/environment-vars.md

 }
 ```

-To replace values using env vars, you could start krakend with the following command:
+You could start the server with the following command wich would allow you to override the values in the configuration:

 {{< terminal title="Example: Override configuration with env vars" >}}
 KRAKEND_NAME="Build ABC0123" \